 - Hair test

 Blood tests do a better job at accurately detecting Valium levels in a person if they take Valium regularly.
-Diazepam builds up in the bloodstream when it is administered over a long period of time, making it easier to detect its presence in long-term users.
+Diazepam builds up in the bloodstream over a long period of time, making it easier to detect its presence in long-term users.

 Urine tests are not the best tests for Valium.
-This is because a relatively small percentage of the drug is excreted through the urine.
+This is because a relatively small percentage of the drug leaves through the urine.
 However, urine tests may be effective when detecting the metabolites of Valium.
-For some individuals, these metabolites can be detected for just a few days after ingestion.
-For others, they can be detected for weeks after administration.
+For some individuals, these metabolites linger for just a few days after ingestion.
+For others, they are detectable for weeks after administration.

 Hair tests are effective in determining if a person has ingested Valium.
 They can also show if an individual has abused the drug.
-Valium and its metabolites may be seen in hair samples as quickly as one week after administration.
+Valium and its metabolites are present in hair samples as quickly as one week after administration.
 It may continue to be detectable for three months after the drug’s ingestion.

 Saliva tests are a noninvasive way for detecting Valium in a person’s system.
 However, there is evidence that suggests that saliva tests are not the best option for assessing Valium ingestion because the drug is highly protein-bound and weakly acidic.
 You will only find it at low levels in the saliva.